 - Over $12 million in assets currently managed by students

-- Part of TVA’s Asset Retirement Trust, which was created to offset the future cost of decommissioning TVA’s non-nuclear assets
+- Part of TVA’s Asset Retirement Trust, which was created to offset the future cost of decommissioning TVA’s power generation assets

 Student performance relative to the S&P 500 since the program’s inception in 1998.